-As of 30 June 2019, trade receivables of \$3,710,567 (2018 - \$3.099m) were past due but not impaired.
-These relate to a number of independent customers and distributors for whom there is no recent history of default.
+As of 30 June 2020, trade receivables of \$6,609,276 (2019 - \$3.710m) were past due but not impaired.
+These relate primarily to three long-term China-based distributors.
+The Company has no history of bad debts with these distributors and there is no recent history of default.
+The delay in payment is related primarily to the impact of the COVID-19 pandemic and one distributor being subject to a customs audit in China, which is now complete.
 The ageing analysis of these trade receivables is as follows: